Inequality In A Number Line

 Simple Inequalities:

 Let's consider the inequality x > 2.
-This means that x can be any value greater than 2.
+What this tells us is x can be any value greater than 2.
 On a number line:

 1. Locate the number 2.